Elan Language Reference

 Cannot prefix function with 'property'

-The prefix out. may only be used before a property name - not a function name.
+The prefix property. may only be used before a property name: not a function name.

 Missing argument(s) ...